amerturkovic/turkovic-member-manage/README.md

 I ran out of the time and did not get chance to do 2 things:
 - Add additional unit testing.
 You will find the one created with CLI.
-- Troubleshoot chart to render on initial load.
-It works if you resize the window.
-I have never used D3 library before.
+- Troubleshoot chart to render css on initial load.

 ## Clone the repo and install npm dependencies